 [/et_pb_text][/et_pb_column][/et_pb_row][/et_pb_section][et_pb_section fb_built=”1″ _builder_version=”3.0.47″ custom_padding=”0|0px|29.75px|0px|false|false”][et_pb_row _builder_version=”3.0.48″ background_size=”initial” background_position=”top_left” background_repeat=”repeat”][et_pb_column type=”4_4″ _builder_version=”3.0.47″ parallax=”off” parallax_method=”on”][et_pb_text _builder_version=”3.7″]Being grain-free is the elimination of all grains from your diet including wheat, rice, corn, barley and oats.
 A grain-free diet is automatically a gluten-free diet but grain-free takes it one more step and also removes the gluten-free grains rice, corn and millet.

-The benefits of a grain-free diet has been proven through the personal experience of hundreds of people worldwide who have experienced significant relief from symptoms of crohn’s disease (and many other illnesses of the digestive system) and also for chronic fatigue.
-Main-stream medicine disputes this due to the fact that the so-called evidence is anecdotal in nature, and cannot be backed up or substantiated by clinical trials or studies.
+The benefits of a grain-free diet have been demonstrated through the positive experience of thousands of people worldwide who have experienced significant relief from symptoms of auto-immune diseases such as Crohn’s disease (and other illnesses of the digestive system) and also for chronic fatigue.
+Main-stream medicine is unaware of this because most of the evidence is anecdotal in nature, and cannot be backed up or substantiated by clinical trials or studies.

 To have a more in-depth look at some of the main grain-free eating philosophy’s go to my links page.